hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ### Outbound Ports

 By default, Hazelcast lets the system to pick up an ephemeral port during socket bind operation.
 But security policies/firewalls may require to restrict outbound ports to be used by Hazelcast enabled applications.
 To fulfill this requirement, you can configure Hazelcast to use only defined outbound ports.
-Sample configurations are shown below.
+The following are example configurations.

 **Declarative:**